 - ₹10 lakh from PQR Bank

-Since Mr. Kumar withdrew ₹10 lakh from PQR Bank, which is below the ₹1 crore limit, it is not subject to TDS.
+Since Mr. Kumar withdrew ₹10 lakh from PQR Bank, which is below the ₹1 crore threshold, no TDS is applicable.

 However, TDS will be deducted by XYZ Bank on the amount exceeding ₹1 crore.
-XYZ Bank’s total withdrawal is ₹120 lakh, so the excess over ₹1 crore is ₹20 lakh (₹120 lakh – ₹100 lakh).
+Since the total withdrawal from XYZ Bank is ₹120 lakh, the excess amount over ₹1 crore is ₹20 lakh (₹120 lakh – ₹1 crore).
 Therefore, XYZ Bank will deduct TDS on ₹20 lakh.

-Depending on whether Mr. Kumar has filed his ITR or not, the TDS rate could be 2% or 5% under Section 194N.
+Depending on whether Mr. Kumar has filed his Income Tax Returns for the last three years, the TDS rate under Section 194N could be either 2% or 5%.

 Here’s a breakdown of Section 194N in table format for clarity: